nietras/nietras.github.io/_posts/2020-09-08-CoreDeveloperPC-v20.09.dGPU.md

 available supporting PCIe 4.0, which is the main differentiation for AMDs CPUs compared to Intels current CPUs.

-I have great experience with the Gigabyte DS3H series.
-With these motherboards being stable and robust.
-If you need more features that this provides, like wifi, you should find another motherboard.
+I have great experience with the Gigabyte DS3H series and found it to be stable and robust.
+If you need more features than this basic model provides, like wifi, you should find another motherboard.
 The main features needed here are a x16 PCIe slot and at least one NVMe M.2 slot.
 Most boards have that now.
 Apparently, you are hard pressed to find a motherboard without RGB FUSION support now a days.
-One feature that I like in the Gigabyte boards in the "Smart Fan 5" feature, that allows you to define fan speed curves in the BIOS, so you can tune the system to the cooling and noise profile you want at different temperatures.
+One feature that I like in the Gigabyte boards is the "Smart Fan 5" feature, that allows you to define fan speed curves in the BIOS, so you can tune the system to the cooling and noise profile you want at different temperatures.
 This includes fan stop if temperatures are low.
 Fans will last longer if they don't